johnpras/Sentiment-analysis/README.md

 # Sentiment-analysis

-Trained on tweets with given sentiment
+ML model trained on tweets with given sentiment